-I love bean stews and soups and grew up eating many different Italian-American versions.
-Luckily, Spain reigns supreme when it comes to the best bean stews andd fabada is the king of Spanish bean dishes.
+I love bean stews and soups, and grew up eating many different Italian-American versions.
+Luckily, Spain reigns supreme in this area—and fabada is the king of Spanish bean dishes.

-29. Rabo de Toro
+28. Rabo de Toro

-Make it: My mother-in-law's braised bull tail
+Make It: Get my mother-in-law's recipe for braised bull tail stew.